-Policy # 00131 Original Effective Date: 03/25/2002 Current Effective Date: 05/01/2024 dosages.
+Policy # 00131 Original Effective Date: 03/25/2002 Current Effective Date: 03/10/2025

+Shan and colleagues (2014) published the results of UVB home phototherapy for vitiligo in a prospective uncontrolled trial (n=93).
+Treatments were administered 3 times each week at variable dosages.
 Follow-up was conducted every 3 months up to 1 year to evaluate repigmentation and any complications.
-At 1 year of follow-up, 35 subjects (38%) achieved excellent repigmentation, 16 (17%) achieved good repigmentation, 15 (16%) showed moderate repigmentation, 16 (17%) had poor repigmentation, and 11 (12%) had no repigmentation.
+At 1 year of follow-up, 35 participants (38%) achieved excellent repigmentation, 16 (17%) achieved good repigmentation, 15 (16%) showed moderate repigmentation, 16 (17%) had poor repigmentation, and 11 (12%) had no repigmentation.
 A total of 25 (27%) individuals discontinued treatment due to poor repigmentation.
 This study was hampered by several design limitations, including a lack of randomization, and lack of appropriate comparator groups.